Rock dove: Behaviour and ecology

 Pigeons are often found in pairs in the breeding season, but are often gregarious, living in flocks of 50 to 500 birds (dependent on the food supply).
 As prey birds, they must keep their vigilance, and when disturbed a pigeon within a flock will take off with a noisy clapping sound that cues for other pigeons to take to flight.
 The noise of the take-off increases the faster a pigeon beats its wings, thus advertising the magnitude of a perceived threat to its flockmates.

 Non-vocal sounds include a loud flapping noise at take-off, feet stamping, hisses, and beak snapping.
 Wings may also be clapped during flights, usually during display fights or after copulation.
 Juveniles particularly snap their bills, usually to respond to nest invasion.
 The foot stomping appears deliberate, though for what purpose is unclear.
 Foot stamping is done with a certain foot first, showing that rock doves have "footedness", similar to human handedness.

-Homing pigeons, including carrier breeds, are well known for their ability to find their way home from long distances.
-Despite these demonstrated abilities, wild rock doves are sedentary and rarely leave their local areas.
-It is suggested that in their natural arid habitat, they rely on this sense to navigate back home after foraging as deserts rarely possess navigational landmarks that may be used.